-To put it simple, stakeholder analysis is a complex task where each person, group or individual must be assessed in terms of their value to the organisation and what their needs and requirements are.
+To put it simply, stakeholder analysis is a complex task where each person, group or individual must be assessed in terms of their value to the organisation and what their needs and requirements are.

 Theoretically then, if the organisation operates with all of its stakeholders’ needs and requirements in mind, they are more likely to satisfy stakeholders and therefore to conduct successful business operations.